 Every model we recommend has an adjustable humidistat allowing you to choose from a range of humidity levels.
 Take care though, removing too much water from the air can result in dry skin and itchy eyes.
 We recommend a humidity level between 30-50%.

 Price: We’ve found you need to spend at least $350 to snag a good dehumidifier.
 That said, they’re often on sale, especially in the off-season.
-If you’re budget is tight, consider a second-hand model.
+If your budget is tight, consider a second-hand model.
 Our reliability survey found dehumidifiers were very reliable appliances – 96 percent had never needed repair.
-At time of writing some of our recommended models were available on Trade Me for half their RRP.

 Energy efficiency: Our energy efficiency score indicates how much energy the dehumidifier uses to extract each unit of moisture from the air.
 Higher scores mean it uses relatively less energy.
 We also calculate the running cost per year, based on typical use.

 Humidistat: Like a thermostat for relative humidity, this allows you to set desired humidity and the dehumidifier will work until the room reaches that level.
 All our recommended models have digital humidistats.

 Timers: Allow you to set the times a dehumidifier will switch on and off, giving it a set duty period each day.
 If you don’t have this function, you can use an inexpensive wall plug timer.

 Noise: Most dehumidifiers, including all our recommended models, make upwards of 50 decibels (dBA) of noise.
 That’s enough to be annoying if you’re trying to watch TV or have a kip.
 For comparison, a reasonably quiet fridge makes about 40dBA.
 See our ‘quietness’ scores, a model scoring above 7.0 is quieter than average.